ScrappyHub/rooted-platform/governance/ROOTED_ACCESS_POWER_LAW.md

 Any unlogged or abusive use of power results in:

 - Immediate privilege revocation
-- Full forensic audit
+- Forensic audit of affected data
 - Permanent governance removal
-- Potential legal escalation
+- Possible legal escalation depending on jurisdiction

 This law binds: